borisnorm/mynotes/java_note.md

 * Database connection pool: a cache of database connections maintained so that the connections can be reused when future requests to the database are required.

-* Final vs. Finally vs. Finalize
-	Final: 1) for primitive variable, it means the variable cannot change; 2) for reference variable, it means it cannot point to any other object on the heap; 3) for a method, it means it cannot be overridden; 4) for a class, it means it cannot be subclassed.

-	Finally: try, catch, finally blocks.
-The finally block will always be executed (except if JVM exits from the try block).
-It is used to write the clean up code.

-	Finalize: called by garbage collector thread before reclaiming the memory allocated to the object, but it is not guaranteed.
-Do not use it.

 * Java stack and heap